Empress Matilda, Lady of the English

 Battle of Lincoln; Credit – Wikipedia

 After the Battle of Lincoln, Empress Matilda established her base at Oxford Castle.
 In December 1141, Stephen unexpectedly marched upon Oxford.
 He attacked and seized the town and then besieged Matilda at Oxford Castle.
 Matilda responded by escaping from the castle.
 The popular version of the story has Matilda dressed in white as camouflage in the snow, being lowered down the wall with several knights, and escaping into the night.
-The chronicler William of Malmesbury, however, suggests Matilda was not lowered down the walls but instead sneaked out of one of the gates.
+However, the chronicler William of Malmesbury suggests Matilda was not lowered down the walls but instead sneaked out of one of the gates.
 Matilda safely reached Abingdon-on-Thames and Oxford Castle surrendered to Stephen the next day.

 Oxford Castle; Photo Credit – Susan Flantzer, July 2015